 i.
 Protect the casualty from exposure to wind and precipitation on any evacuation platform.

-c.
-Identify and treat herniation (declining neurologic status with asymmetric or fixed/dilated pupil(s), or posturing):
+d.
+Identify and treat herniation (asymmetric or fixed/dilated pupil(s), or posturing):

 a.
 If a penetrating eye injury is noted or suspected: